-Today industry systems contain many inconsistent definitions (e.g. the same term has different meanings in different systems and multiple terms are used to describe the same concept) which prevents a seamless flow of data.
+Aviation is a truly interconnected industry; however the seamless flow of data becomes challenging through the use of inconsistent definitions - the same term has different meanings in different systems while multiple terms are used to describe the same concept.

 - Increased consistency of definitions and format of data exchanges improves interoperability across the industry